-Learning Objective: 02-01 The importance of an investment policy statement.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Investor Constraints

-Topic: investor constraints

-- 16. To be considered liquid, a security must:
+16. To be considered liquid, a security must:

 - A. be held in a cash account.

 - B. pay dividends.

 - C. be able to be sold on short notice.

 - D. be held for less than one year.

 - E. be able to be sold quickly with little, if any, price concession.

+Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Liquidity

+- 17. Wythe is trying to decide whether he wants to purchase shares in General Motors, Ford, or Honda, all of which are auto manufacturers.
+Wythe is making a(n) \\\\\ decision.

+- A. security selection

+- B. tax-advantaged

+- C. risk aversion

+- D. active strategy

+- E. asset allocation
-Learning Objective: 02-01 The importance of an investment policy statement.

-Section: 2.1 Topic: liquidity
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Security Selection

-17. Wythe is trying to decide whether he wants to purchase shares in General Motors, Ford, of Honda, all of which are auto manufacturers.
-Wythe is making a(n) decision.
-A. security selection B. tax-advantaged C. risk aversion D. active strategy E. asset allocation See Section 2.1 Bloom's taxonomy: knowledge Learning Objective: 02-01 The importance of an investment policy statement.
-Section: 2.1 Topic: security selection 18.
-Brooke has decided to invest 55 percent of her money in large company stocks, 40 percer in small company stocks, and 5 percent in cash.
-This is a(n) decision.
-A. market timing B. security selection C. tax-advantaged D. active strategy E. asset allocation See Section 2.1
+- 18. Brooke has decided to invest 55 percent of her money in large company stocks, 40 percent in small company stocks, and 5 percent in cash.
+This is a(n) \\\\\ decision.

+- A. market timing

+- B. security selection

+- C. tax-advantaged

+- D. active strategy

+- E. asset allocation

-Bloom's taxonomy: knowledge Learning Objective: 02-01 The importance of an investment policy statement.
-Section: 2.1 Topic: asset allocation
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Asset Allocation

 - 19. Kay plans to retire in two years and wishes to liquidate her account at that time.
-Kay has a constraint.
+Kay has a \\\\\ constraint.

 - A. resource

 - B. horizon

 - C. liquidity

 - D. tax

 - E. special circumstances

-Learning Objective: 02-01 The importance of an investment policy statement.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Horizon Constraint

-Topic: horizon constraint

-20. The SIPC:

-- A. guarantees investors against any loss related to an investment account held at a brokerage firm. - B. guarantees cash balances held in brokerage accounts up to \$500,000. - C. is an agency of the federal government. - D. protects private brokerage firms from bankruptcy. - E. protects investors from missing assets when a brokerage firm closes.
+- 20. The SIPC: - A. guarantees investors against any loss related to an investment account held at a brokerage firm. - B. guarantees cash balances held in brokerage accounts up to \$500,000. - C. is an agency of the federal government. - D. protects private brokerage firms from bankruptcy. - E. protects investors from missing assets when a brokerage firm closes.

-Learning Objective: 02-02 The various types of securities brokers and brokerage.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 The various types of securities brokers and brokerage accounts.
+Level of Difficulty: 1 Easy Section: 2.2 Topic: SIPC

-Section: 2.2 Topic: SIPC 21.
-The determination of which individual stocks to purchase within a particular asset class is referred to as:
+- 21. The determination of which individual stocks to purchase within a particular asset class is referred to as:

-A. security selection.
+- A. security selection.

-B. asset allocation.
+- B. asset allocation.

-C. security analysis.
+- C. security analysis.

-D. market timing.
+- D. market timing.

-E. market selection.
+- E. market selection.

-Learning Objective: 02-01 The importance of an investment policy statement.
+Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Security Selection

-Topic: security selection